CarlosAMolina/carlosamolina.github.io/projects/work-with-urls/introduction.md

-# Work with URLs
+# Work With URLs

 <a name=introduction></a>
 ## Introduction

-Thank you for using this addon!
+Thank you for using this add-on!

-The addon allows you to apply different actions to URLs:
+This Firefox add-on allows you to apply different actions to URLs:

 - Open each specified URL in a new tab.
 - Open each part of the URLs' paths in a new tab.